-- Reviews and discussion in national newspapers and magazines, local publications, broadcast media, and reputable online sources
+- Favorable review in a standard reviewing source (e.g., Booklist, School Library Journal, Publishers Weekly, Library Journal, Kirkus Reviews); reviews and discussion in national newspapers and magazines, local publications, broadcast media, and reputable online sources

 - Local interest and/or local author

-No single criterion can be applied to all materials, and various criteria carry different weights in different circumstances.
+No single criterion can be applied to all materials, and various criteria may carry different weights in different circumstances.
 Librarians exercise judgment, experience, and expertise in the application of these criteria; the critical determinant for acceptance or rejection is a work’s overall contribution to the collection.

+Library users have the right to question the inclusion of materials in the Springfield City Library collection.
+The Library will give serious consideration to each person’s opinion.
 Individuals questioning material in the library’s collections may ask library staff about such material.
-The staff person in charge of the location at the time will discuss these concerns and give the individual a copy of this policy.
+The staff person in charge of the location at the time will discuss these concerns and may give the individual a copy of this policy.

-Individuals still questioning library material may complete a “Request for Reconsideration of Library Materials” form (see Appendix 4) This request goes to either the Collection Development or the Youth and Outreach Services Manager, depending on the type of material being questioned.
-The manager then drafts a recommendation, based on such factors as the information provided by the user, how well the item meets the criteria for materials selection, consultation of review sources for the item, how the item fits in with the overall collection, personal examination, and consultation with appropriate library staff.
-This recommendation is forwarded to the library director for approval.
-The library director then responds to the individual in writing with the library’s decision.
+Those still opposing the inclusion of individual items in the collection may complete a Request for Reconsideration of Library Materials Form, Appendix D. This request will go to the Collection Development Manager, who will draft a recommendation based on such factors as the information provided by the user, how well the item meets the criteria for materials selection, consultation of review sources for the item, how the item fits in with the overall collection, personal examination, and consultation with appropriate library staff.
+This recommendation will be forwarded to the library director for approval.
+The library director will then respond to the individual in writing with the library’s decision.